VekDev/Calendar/README.md

 <hr>

-Made with ❤️ by Kevin Alvarez (ArchVek)
+Made with ❤️ by Kevin Alvarez (OpenVek)